 TABLE OF CONTENTS

 Any Track in ISMS.online can be connected to Jira using the available workflows, each workflow can be enabled once per Track.
-See a demo of the integration here.

 Currently, the integration uses information from the Track item Name and Description fields to fill out the created Jira issue.